BC12232/VEXStratmaster/README.md

 **Winner of the Judges' Award (California regional level, 2020).**

-Read about this project at: https://www.bethanyjchen.com/vex
+Read about the thought/design considerations that went into this project at: https://www.bethanyjchen.com/vex

 Learn more about USC VEX Robotics: http://uscvex.github.io/